grindlemire/graft/README.md

 Graph-based dependency execution for Go.
 Nodes declare dependencies explicitly; the engine executes them in topological order with automatic parallelization.

-## Why?

-Traditional DI frameworks rely on reflection or code generation.
-This library provides a simpler approach: nodes register themselves and declare what they depend on.
-Dependencies "just show up" without magic.

 ## Features

 - **Type-safe nodes** — Generic `Node[T]` with compile-time type checking